joeharrison714/fpp-smartthings-plugin/README.md

 1. After returning to FPP, restart FPPD
 1. Test control of your devices/routines using the buttons on the plugin configuration page
 1. The SmartThings commands should now be available in FPP

+**NOTE:** If you want to trigger a scene, you will need to create a virtual switch and then create an automation to trigger the scene.
+You can then trigger the virtual switch using this plugin.